 About this Document

-This document and all supporting documents apply to all Liaison network users, including but not limited to: full-time employees, part-time employees, temporary employees, visitors, contractors, and consultants.
+This policy and all supporting policies apply to all Liaison network users, including but not limited to: full-time employees, part-time employees, temporary employees, visitors, contractors, and consultants.
 This includes individuals affiliated with third parties who access Liaison’s computer networks.
 Any use of Liaison’s computer network resources is governed by this policy.

 Ethics and Acceptable Use